 - Thor: Ragnarok (2017), Thor is cast to the gladiator world of Sakaar after the goddess Hela breaks loose from her prison.
 Thor encounters Hulk on this world.
 Neither of these heroes have been seen on-screen since Age of Ultron.

 - Black Panther (2018), After Captain America: Civil War, the Captain has taken refuge in Black Panther’s country of Wakanda.
 Two factions are seeking to usurp Black Panther as King.

 - Avengers: Infinity War (2018), The Mad Titan Thanos, hinted at since The Avengers, arrives on earth to take the Infinity Stones, all-powerful artefacts that have slowly appeared across the movies.
 The Guardians of the Galaxy are set to meet The Avengers here.

 - Ant-Man and the Wasp (2018), Nothing is known about this movie aside from the fact that Ant-Man and The Wasp will be appearing in it.

 - Captain Marvel (2019), No, not That Captain Marvel.
 That one belongs to DC Comics, and is getting his own movie in 2019, titled ‘Shazam!’.

 Marvel’s Captain Marvel has no synopsis yet.

-- Untitled Avengers film (2019), Originally known as “Infinity War Part 2”, The studio deemed this part ‘too separate’ to be labelled a part 2.
+- Avengers 4 (2019), Originally known as “Infinity War Part 2”, The studio deemed this part ‘too separate’ to be labeled a part 2.
 Little is known.

 - Untitled Spider-Man: Homecoming sequel (2019), Nothing is known about this movie so far.